IsaiAV/isai-portfolio/CONTRIBUTING.md

 6. Submit a Pull Request

-Describe clearly what you changed and why.
+- Describe clearly what you changed and why.

-Areas You Can Contribute
+Areas You Can Contribute:

-UI/UX refinements (still respecting the cyberpunk terminal theme)
+- UI/UX refinements (still respecting the cyberpunk terminal theme)

-New Bible verses or faith resources for the faith.html page
+- New Bible verses or faith resources for the faith.html page

-CSS animations (only if lightweight)
+- CSS animations (only if lightweight)

-Accessibility improvements (keyboard navigation, screen-reader support)
+= Accessibility improvements (keyboard navigation, screen-reader support)

-Optimizing responsiveness for mobile devices
+- Optimizing responsiveness for mobile devices

-Documentation improvements (better READMEs, tutorials)
+- Documentation improvements (better READMEs, tutorials)

-Code of Conduct
+Code of Conduct:

-Be respectful
+- Be respectful

-Stay mission-focused
+- Stay mission-focused

-Keep the standard high
+- Keep the standard high

-All work must glorify God, reflect love, patience, and excellence.
+- All work must glorify God, reflect love, patience, and excellence.

 "Whatever you do, work heartily, as for the Lord and not for men."
 — Colossians 3:23